-Building on the idea of predictable layouts, the way your users can move around your platform or website can affect conversions to large extent.
-Ask yourself questions like
+Building on the idea of predictable layouts, the way your users can move around your platform or website can affect conversions to a large extent.
+Ask yourself questions like:

 - Is it easy and intuitive for the user to get back to where they started or review a step after performing a certain action

 The aim of your website should be for the